 - Transportation and Storage of Household Goods and Personal Items.
 Moving costs, such as renting a moving truck, hiring movers, and paying for packing are deductible, as are the costs to move vehicles and pets.
 You can also deduct storage and insurance expenses as long as they are incurred within 30 days (on either side) of your move date.

 - Travel and Lodging.
 You can’t deduct the cost of meals, since presumably you were planning to eat anyway.
 But you can deduct lodging en route to your new home as well as tolls, parking, or the costs of public transportation.
-If you drive yourself, you may deduct either the actual cost of oil and gasoline or, for 2012, 23 cents per mile.
+If you drive yourself, you may deduct either the actual cost of oil and gasoline or, for moves in 2013, 24 cents per mile.

 What If I Received Assistance From My Employer?